ANSSI-FR/AD-control-paths/README.md

   - Fix line 68 in bin\Neo4j-Management\Merge-Neo4jJavaSettings.ps1 to: If (-not $Source -contains $thisSetting) {
   - Install as admin: .\bin\neo4j.bat install-service

 0. Install Ruby from https://rubyinstaller.org/downloads/ or from your distribution.
+A 64 bits version is recommended.

 0. Install the `neography` gem.
 In an elevated prompt or with sudo: